RoboJackets/jr/ISSUE_TEMPLATE.md

 ## Your objectives
 - [ ] Star this repository
-- [ ] Make a personal copy of the repo that will live on your GitHub account.
-This allows you to freely make changes to the project without affecting the original.
-Your copy will remain associated with the original, allowing you to submit a pull request to the original author.
+- [ ] Create a fork of this repository
 - [ ] Make a copy of that repository that lives on your computer instead of on a github server somewhere.
 Don’t forget, this version of the repo is connected to the remote version so that changes can be synced between the two.
 - [ ] Set your forked repository as a remote named origin
 - [ ] Set our repository as a remote named rj